June 2002 (Part 1)

 What do you think of Bruce Lee?

 I have much respect for Bruce Lee as a great martial art master, but what he practiced and taught was not traditional kungfu.
-Please refer to my detailed opinion of Bruce Lee in the April 2002 Part 3 issue of my Question-Answer series.
+Please refer to my detailed opinion of Bruce Lee in Question 5 of April 2002 Part 3 of my Question-Answer series.